Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Now, this is transdermal (via skin).

-Progesterone requires a separate article but it's clear from the research that there is a buffering or protective element (aside from its own benefits in the body and brain) with estradiol.
+Progesterone has a separate article here but it's clear from the research that there is a buffering or protective element (aside from its own benefits in the body and brain) with estradiol.

 Next up...estradiol's intersection with our wheelhouse.